Complete the 12 sentences below. Choose the best answer for each one. Some sentences have two correct answers. Choose both.

 - I thought the meeting would be quick, but it dragged on for three hours.

-- She was about to leave when she realised she was going to leave her passport at home.
+- She was about to leave when she realised she had left her passport at home.

 - He promised that by Friday he would have finished the report, so I stopped chasing him.